RADAR: Retrieval-Augmented Detector with Adversarial Refinement for Robust Fake News Detection: Methodology

-In parallel, at each round we collect successful adversarial examples, defined as generated fakes $\hat{x}$ that fool the detector with $P(\text{real}\mid \hat{x})>0.6$, and select the top-$m$ as training targets for LoRA fine-tuning.
-We minimize the following objective:
+At each round, we collect successful adversarial examples, defined as generated fakes that exceed a predefined success threshold under the detector, and select the top-$m$ examples for LoRA fine-tuning.
+The generator is optimized with

-where $\mathcal{L}_{\text{CE}}$ denotes the language modeling loss on selected examples.
-The KL term regularizes the LoRA-adapted policy against the frozen base model to prevent distribution drift.
-We apply gradient clipping to stabilize updates.
+where $\mathcal{L}_{\text{CE}}$ is the language modeling loss on the selected adversarial examples, and the KL term regularizes the adapted policy toward the frozen base model to limit distribution drift.
+We additionally apply gradient clipping to stabilize training.